syke99/dynaQ/README.md

     // after creating a dynamic querier, just pass in whatever
     // query string you want, and whatever variable amouont of query
     // arguments you need.
-    // you can query for multiple rows, or just one row at once
     //
     // testTable:
     // __| id | name | cost | available |   created-date   |__